-At least 10 days prior to a Hearing, the Parties will participate in a pre-hearing conference with their Advisers, the Hearing Manager, and the Decision Maker.
-The Decision Maker will conduct the pre-hearing conference in person or remotely, at the discretion of the Hearing Manager.
+The Decision Maker will conduct a pre-hearing conference with the Parties, their Advisers, and the Hearing Manager following issuance of the FIR.
+The pre-hearing conference may be held in person or remotely, at the discretion of the Hearing Manager.
 For in-person pre-hearing conferences, either Party may request, or the Hearing Manager may require, the Parties to be located in separate rooms.
 Technology must enable the Decision Maker and Parties to simultaneously see and hear all attendees.
 If the Decision Maker is a Hearing Panel, all members of the Hearing Panel may be present at the pre-hearing conference.